 Each school in Nebraska is required to keep the immunization history of the students enrolled on file.
 Parents or guardians must present one of the following documents to the school to verify immunization status:

 - An immunization record showing that the child is protected by age-appropriate immunizations.

 - A statement signed by a physician that the required immunization would be injurious to the student or members of the student's family or household.

 - An affidavit signed by a legally authorized representative stating that the immunization conflicts with the tenets and practices of a recognized religious denomination of which the student is a member.

 THIS YEAR REPORTING WILL BE COMPLETED ONLINE

-The Nebraska Immunization Program - School Report 2012 is due by November 15, 2012.
-Responses can be consolidated by district or submitted individually by school.
-If you have no children in the reportable groups, please complete the report with a zero in the appropriate enrollment fields.
+The summary report is due by November 15, 2013.
+Reports can be consolidated by district or submitted individually by school.
+Please include both the Nine digit school district number and the name of the school at the top of each form.
+If you have no children in the reportable groups, please complete and return the form with a zero in the appropriate enrollment column.

 Things to keep in mind: